-- A. This Contract may be cancelled by DHCS without cause upon 30 calendar days advance written notice to the Contractor. - B. DHCS reserves the right to cancel or terminate this Contract immediately for cause. - C. The term "for cause" shall mean that the Contractor fails to meet the terms, conditions, and/or responsibilities of this Contract. - D. Contract termination or cancellation shall be effective as of the date indicated in DHCS' notification to the Contractor.
-The notice shall stipulate any final performance, invoicing or payment requirements. - E. Upon receipt of a notice of termination or cancellation, the Contractor shall take immediate steps to stop performance and to cancel or reduce subsequent Contract costs.

-- F. In the event of early termination or cancellation, the Contractor shall be entitled to payment for all allowable costs authorized under this Contract and incurred up to the date of termination or cancellation, including authorized non-cancelable obligations, provided such expenses do not exceed the stated maximum amounts payable. - G. In the event of changes in law that affect provisions of this Contract, the parties agree to amend the affected provisions to conform to the changes in law retroactive to the effective date of such changes in law.
-The parties further agree that the terms of this Contract are severable and in the event that changes in law render provisions of the Contract void, the unaffected provisions and obligations of this Contract will remain in full force and effect. - H. The following additional provisions regarding termination apply to this Contract: - In the event the Federal Department of Health and Human Services (hereinafter referred to as DHHS), or DHCS determines Contractor does not meet the requirements for participation in the Drug Medi-Cal (DMC) Treatment Program, DHCS will terminate payments for services provided pursuant to Exhibit A, Attachment I, Part I, of this Contract for cause. - Contractor's obligations to provide covered services under this Contract shall automatically terminate on the effective date of any termination of this Contract.
-Contractor shall be responsible for providing or arranging for covered services to beneficiaries until the effective date of termination or expiration of the Contract. - Contractor shall be responsible for processing and paying invoices and statements for covered services and utilization reviews until the effective date of termination or expiration of the Contract. - 3) In the event this Contract is terminated, Contractor shall refer DMC clients to providers who are certified to provide the type(s) of services the client has been receiving. - I. In the event this Contract is terminated, Contractor shall deliver its entire fiscal and program records pertaining to the performance of this Contract to DHCS, which will retain the records for the required retention period.
+- B. DHCS reserves the right to cancel or terminate this Agreement immediately for cause.
+The Contractor may submit a written request to terminate this Agreement only if DHCS substantially fails to perform its responsibilities as provided herein. - C. The term "for cause" shall mean that the Contractor fails to meet the terms, conditions, and/or responsibilities of this Agreement. - D. Agreement termination or cancellation shall be effective as of the date indicated in DHCS' notification to the Contractor.
+The notice shall stipulate any final performance, invoicing or payment requirements. - E. Upon receipt of a notice of termination or cancellation, the Contractor shall take immediate steps to stop performance and to cancel or reduce subsequent agreement costs. - F. In the event of early termination or cancellation, the Contractor shall be entitled to payment for all allowable costs authorized under this Agreement and incurred up to the date of termination or cancellation, including authorized non-cancelable obligations, provided such expenses do not exceed the stated maximum amounts payable. - G. In the event of changes in law that affect provisions of this Contract, the parties agree to amend the affected provisions to conform to the changes in law retroactive to the effective date of such changes in law.
+The parties further agree that the terms of this Contract are severable and in the event that changes in law render provisions of the Contract void, the unaffected provisions and obligations of this Contract will remain in full force and effect. - H. In the event this Contract is terminated, Contractor shall deliver its entire fiscal and program records pertaining to the performance of this Contract to DHCS, which will retain the records for the required retention period.